 The Cyclops camera system was designed to use up to five spectral filters, chosen to optimise the detection of specific atmospheric gases.
-To quantify SO_2 SCDs from the ground, a filter with a narrow waveband centred near 8.6 μ m was selected.
-The filter response function is plotted in figure 5 together with the the SO_2 absorption coefficient measured by NIST (National Institute of Standards and Technology) (Chu et al., 1999).
+To quantify SO2 SCDs from the ground, a filter with a narrow waveband centred near $8.6 \mu m$ was selected.
+The filter response function is plotted in Fig. 5 together with the SO2 absorption coefficient measured by NIST (National Institute of Standards and Technology) (Chu et al., 1999).

-The ground-based thermal imager can view a plume from a volcanic source or from an industrial stack at elevation angles of 10° or less (zenith angles> 80°).
+The ground-based thermal imager can view a plume from a volcanic source or from an industrial stack at elevation angles of 10° or less (zenith angles > 80°).
 The preferred arrangement for Cyclops is with a high elevation angle in order to reduce the effects of water vapour absorption along the path.
-The camera has a field-of-view of $\sim 32^{\circ}$ and the total azimuthal angular variation is similar to the total zenithal variation.
-In the following analysis each pixel is treated independently of all others and there is a simple mapping between image column and line numbers and azimuth angles and image elevation .
+The camera has a FoV of ~ 32° , and the total azimuthal angular variation is similar to the total zenithal variation.
+In the following analysis each pixel is treated independently of all others and there is a simple mapping between image column and line numbers and azimuth angles and image elevation.

 The radiation measured at the imager can be described by three terms, where θ is elevation angle, φ is azimuth angle, i is channel number, and the superscripts refer to foreground radiance (f), background (b), and plume radiance (p).
-The plume radiance consists of emitted radiation, and radiation from the atmosphere that has been attenuated as it traverses through the plume.
-Scattering is ignored.
-The plume is considered to be sufficiently opaque that most of the background radiation is blocked by the plume, but in the retrieval scheme it is necessary to consider regions outside the plume where the the sum of the background and foreground radiation are denoted as I_i^o (see Eq.
-26, later).
-The channel radiances are integrations over the channel filter response functions for each pixel within the two dimensional (2D) image space.
+The plume radiance consists of emitted radiation, as well as radiation from the atmosphere that has been attenuated as it traverses through to be sufficiently opaque that most of the background radiation is blocked by the plume, but in the retrieval scheme it is necessary to consider regions outside the plume where the sum of the background and foreground radiation is denoted as I_i^0 (see Eq.
+26 later in the text).
+The channel radiances are integrations over the channel filter response functions for each pixel within the two-dimensional (2-D) image space.
 Background radiance refers to radiance from the sky, behind the plume; foreground radiance refers to radiance emanating from the atmosphere between the plume and the imager.
-In general it is a difficult task to estimate the atmospheric terms, I_i^f and I_i^b from observations.
+In general it is a difficult task to estimate the atmospheric terms $I_i^{\rm f}$ and $I_i^{\rm b}$ from observations.
 The goal of this analysis is to isolate the plume radiance term and then estimate the product of the gas concentration and plume thickness.
 The model used assumes no scattering and that variations in the absorption coefficient of the medium are invariant along the absorption path.
-Furthermore, the plume is assumed to be plane parallel and governed by Schwarzschild's radiative transfer equation.
+Furthermore, the plume is assumed to be plane-parallel and governed by Schwarzschild's radiative transfer equation.
 The next section provides the mathematical details of the analysis.
 The resulting equation that is used to retrieve the pathlength concentration amount m^ , the product of the absorber density with the pathlength, is stated here and some general remarks are made.